COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint3Backlog.md

 ## User Story
 We want the layout to scale with the phone on size change so taht everything is always lookign nice and all buttons are visable.
 ## Tasks
-* Change Begin Activity
+* Change Begin Activity -- Elle
-* Change Parked Activty
+* Change Parked Activty -- Elle
-* Change Menu Activity
+* Change Menu Activity -- Elle
-* Change About Activity
+* Change About Activity -- Elle
+* ReRun and update Test Classes -- Elle

 # 4. Not reloading Activites
 Sprint 3